veeninglab/BactMAP/README.md

 custom visualization.

 <<<<<<< HEAD
-**This is the development page of BactMAP.
-Please go to https://github.com/veeninglab/bactmap for the stable build.
-There you can also find the wiki with instructions, documentation and tutorials.

 If you have any comments, requests or find bugs, please report it on the [Issues page](https://github.com/veeninglab/bactmap/issues).**
 =======
 ## Manual & Tutorials